-When Apple removed iCloud Activation Lock Status page in January this year, it didn’t come as a surprise to me.
-It was done for security purpose in order to prevent hacking that takes the advantage of stolen serial number.
+When Apple removed the iCloud Activation Lock Status page in January 2017, it didn’t come as a surprise to me.
+It was done for security purposes to prevent hacking that takes advantage of the stolen serial number.

-With that web tool, anyone could easily check out the status of the Activation Lock feature.
+With that web tool, anyone could quickly check out the icloud Activation Lock status.
 It’s believed that hackers would use this web tool to reactivate bricked iPhones.
 They would enter an iPhone’s IMEI (International Mobile Equipment Identity) on the iCloud Activation Lock web page to change the serial number stored on the device and bypass Activation Lock.

-Potential buyers or owners can still check out the iPhone Activation Lock status via the Apple Support page due to a loophole.
+Potential buyers or owners can still check out the iPhone Activation Lock status online.
 Let’s find out how it works!

-How to Check iPhone Activation Lock Status via Apple Support
+How to check iPhone Activation Lock status via Apple Support pages

 Note: This trick may not work for all users, everywhere.
-Apple may soon fix this loophole that allows to check the Activation Lock status.
+Apple may soon fix this loophole that allows checking the Activation Lock status.

-Step #1.
-Launch any web browser on your iOS device or Computer and go to Apple Support webpage.
+- Launch any web browser on your iOS device or computer and go to the Apple Support webpage.

-Step #3.
-Now, click on any search category which is related to hardware.
-As for instance, Repairs & Physical Damage or Battery, Power & Charging.
+- Now, click on any search category which is related to hardware.
+For instance, Repairs & Physical Damage or Battery, Power & Charging.
 Then, you need to choose a particular problem such as Display is cracked, Screen or display quality.

-Step #4.
-Next up, you have to click on Send/Bring in for repair.
+- Next up, you have to click on Bring in for repair.

 Just in case Find My iPhone and Activation Lock is enabled on your iOS device, you will get a message reading “Sorry but we can’t create a repair while Find my iPhone is active.”

-Try to select other device problem if you aren’t able to check the Activation Lock status of your device.
+Try to select other device problems if you aren’t able to check the Activation Lock status of your device.